-First of all, you need to inform recipients you've heard them and have unsubscribed from your contact list.
-To avoid some misunderstanding, you may remind your company in case the button was clicked by mistake.
+First of all, you need to inform recipients you've heard them and have removed them from your contact list.

 This is a simple unsubscribe page, with no extra elements in its design.
-However, it's quite informative and successfully fulfills its mission.f
+However, it's quite informative and successfully fulfills its mission.

 Tip 2.
 Add the resubscribe button

-I felt extremely sad when unsubscribed from the Tiffany&Co’s news.
-Gosh… But they immediately offered me to “resubscribe”.
+I felt extremely sad when I unsubscribed from Tiffany&Co’s news.
+Gosh… But they immediately offered me to resubscribe.
 Thank you, guys!
-This is a very good idea to let your customers resubscribe.
-Especially if they clicked the “unsubscribe” link accidentally.
+This is a very good idea to let your customers get back to your newsletters.
+Especially if they clicked the “Unsubscribe” link accidentally.

-Tiffany&Co. notifies the clients it will take up to 48 hours for updates.
+Tiffany&Co. notifies the clients it will take up to 48 hours to take effect.

 Tip 3.
 Let subscribers fix their "mistakes"

 This email unsubscribe page is pretty much like the previous one.
-Bubble added the "mistake" button at the bottom of the email.
+Designmodo added the "Mistake" button at the bottom of the email.